relativitydev/relativity.testing.framework/CONTRIBUTING.md

 ## <a name="how-can-i-contribute">How Can I Contribute?</a>

-### <a name="reporting-bugs">Reporting Bugs</a>
+### <a name="reporting-issues">Reporting Issues</a>

-This section guides you through submitting a bug report for Relativity.Testing.Framework.
+This section guides you through submitting a bug report or feature enhancement issue for Relativity.Testing.Framework.
 Following these guidelines helps us in understanding the request and provide a quicker response time.

-#### Before Submitting A Bug Report Issue

-* **If you are a new user of RTF, check the [RTF Documentation](https://probable-happiness-2926a3e8.pages.github.io/index.html)** to make sure that you're following one of the common usage patterns.
-* **Ensure that you are testing against a supported version of Relativity.** Relativity.Testing.Framework is only [tested against the last few current templates in hopper](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api/ApiComponent.cs).
-Official support is not provided for issues relating to versions of Relativity outside of this range.
-* **Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues)** to see if the problem has already been reported.
-If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.

-> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-### <a name="suggesting-enhancements">Suggesting Feature Enhancements</a>

-This section guides you through submitting an enhancement suggestion for Relativity.Testing.Framework, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps us in understanding the request and provide a quicker response time.

-#### Before Submitting A Feature Enhancement Issue
+#### <a name="before-submitting-an-issue">Before submitting an Issue</a>

+* Determine if it's a bug report or a feature enhancement.
-* **Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues)** to see if the feature enhancement has already been suggested.
+* Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues) to see if the feature enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
+* If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### <a name="code-contributions">Code Contributions</a>